loh-tar/filu/readme.txt

 1-2-2- Compilation
 ====================
-After all steps above you can do as usual: cd into FiluSource dir
+After all steps above you have to do: cd into the FiluSource directory mkdir build cd build cmake ..
+Yes, there are two dots !!! make sudo make install sudo ldconfig
-  ./configure
-  make
-  sudo make install
-  sudo ldconfig